Ontario extends stay-at-home order, restricts interprovincial travel as province loses battle against COVID-19

 "Police will have the authority to require any individual who is not in a place of residence to first provide their purpose for not being at home and provide their address," Jones said.

-All outdoor recreation amenities, such as golf courses and playgrounds, will be forced to close as of Saturday.
+All outdoor recreation amenities, such as golf courses, playgrounds, basketball courts, and soccer fields, will be forced to close as of April 17.

 Outdoor gatherings with people outside of a person's own household are also prohibited.
 For people living alone, they can gather with one other household.